bitrise-io/devcenter/_articles/reviews/android-code-signing-using-bitrise-sign-apk-step.md

 * Make sure you have the `Sign APK` Step in your deploy workflow right after your build steps but before `Google Play deploy` Step.

 1. Log into [bitrise.io](https://www.bitrise.io/) and click on your app.
-2. On your Bitrise `Dashboard`, click on `Workflow`.
+2. On your `Dashboard`, click `Workflow`.
-3. Click on `Code signing`.
+3. Click `Code signing`.
 4. Click or drag-and-drop your keystore file on the `Upload file` field of the `ANDROID KEYSTORE FILE` section.

    ![Screenshot](/img/android-code-signing/upload-file.png)

    A keystore URL automatically gets generated once you upload the keystore file.
 Bitrise assigns an environment variable (`BITRISEIO_ANDROID_KEYSTORE_URL`) to the download URL (which is a time-limited, read-only download URL) of the file as the value.
 You can use this URL to download the keystore file during a build in the future.
-The `Sign APK` step will track this environment variable in the workflow and will run it if it is set.
-5. Fill out the displayed three input fields:
+5. Fill out the displayed three input fields with your credentials:
    * `keystore password`
    * `keystore alias`
    * `private key password`